How We Sold Out a Boxing Venue with Zero Ad Spend

 York Hall isn’t just a venue.
 It’s where legends fought.

 Putting business speakers in a boxing ring wasn’t a gimmick.
 It was a message encoded in the environment.
 You didn’t have to say “this is going to challenge you.”
 The ropes said it for you.
+Most events pick venues based on capacity and catering.
+We picked ours based on what it would make people feel before a single word was spoken.

 Urgency Without Desperation